This article is about AVI and MP4 formats, including 4 parts:

 Start the AVI to MP4 Mac conversion

 Hit the "Convert" button and let this smart Video Converter for Mac do the rest for you!
 This app is specifically designed for Mac users.
-It works quite well on iMac, MacBook Pro, MacBook, MacBook Pro, MacBook Air running Mac OS X 10.5 and above (Mac OS X Mountain Lion included).
+It works quite well on iMac, MacBook Pro, MacBook, MacBook Pro, MacBook Air running Mac OS X 10.5 and above (Mac OS X Mavericks and Mountain Lion included).

 What's more, for your convenience, the Mac application offers some useful edit functions.
 You can crop video frame size, trim, apply cool effects to videos and so on.
 To get more details about this, you can go to the User Guide of Video Converter for Mac.